 If an employee, regardless of COVID-19 vaccination status, experiences any symptoms, they should take immediate precautions to avoid possible virus transmission to others and contact their immediate supervisor.
 Employees who have self-quarantined after experiencing COVID-19 symptoms should follow CDC guidelines on how and when to discontinue home self- quarantine.
 If test results are positive for COVID-19, the employee should follow similar instructions and self-isolate.
-A CDC summary of guidelines is listed on page 21.
+Isolation and quarantine requirements and guidelines are available on the CDC website.